iotaledger/iota.py/docs/multisig.rst

     Created digests should be shared with each multisignature participant, so each one of them could regenerate address and ensure it is OK.

-Here is the examples where digest is created:
+Here is the example where digest is created:

 .. code-block:: python